seqscope/NovaScope/docs/installation/requirement.md

 The NovaScope is created and tested using Snakemake v7.29.0.

-## 1.3 Other required Software
+## 1.3 Other Dependent Software

-The required software tools are listed below.
+The dependent software tools are listed below.
 The versions specified for each software tool have been verified for compatibility with our pipeline, though other versions may also be compatible.

+As an HPC user, you have the option to load a tool rather than installing it.
+To check if the following software is available, use the `module avail` or `module spider` commands.

 	* STAR (v2.7.11)
 	* Samtools (v1.14)